DOOMKEKER/RISC-V_proc/README.md

 # RISC-V_proc
-Processor on architecture RISC-V that i mad on labs
+The processor on the RISC-V architecture that I made on APS.